the1lab/1lab/src/1Lab/Path.lagda.md

 Given the inputs to a composition --- a family of partial paths `u` and a base `u0` --- `hfill`{.Agda} connects the input of the composition (`u0`) and the output.

-The cubical shape of iterated equalities lead to a slight oddity: The only unbiased definition of path composition we can give is _double composition_, which corresponds to the lid for the [the square] at the start of this section.
+The cubical shape of iterated equalities lead to a slight oddity: The only unbiased definition of path composition we can give is _double composition_, which corresponds to the missing face for the [the square] at the start of this section.

-[the square]: 1Lab.Path.html#transitivity
+[the square]: 1Lab.Path.html#composition

 ```agda
 _··_··_ : ∀ {ℓ} {A : Type ℓ} {w x y z : A}